How to grow collards and kale for months of harvest in the South - GrowFitFL Florida gardening

 Cutting the whole plant at once.
 Pick only the lower, older leaves and let the center keep growing, and one plant feeds you for months.

 The Southern Grower's Hub shows you exactly when to plant greens in your zone for the longest harvest.
-Try it free for 7 days, no card required.
+Try it free for 7 days with a card on file.
+Cancel before day 7 and pay nothing.

 General information, not medical advice.